jazzband/django-auditlog/docs/source/usage.rst

 Auditlog provides the ``auditlogflush`` management command to clear all log entries from the database.

-The command asks for confirmation, it is not possible to execute the command without giving any form of (simulated) user input.
+By default, the command asks for confirmation.
+It is possible to run the command with the `-y` or `--yes` flag to skip confirmation and immediately delete all entries.

 .. warning::